cayek/TESS3Article/TODO/README.md

 # travis
 - use travis test plan for private repository
-- make branch to not use too much build !!
+- make branch to not use too much build !! see for build specific branch : https://docs.travis-ci.com/user/customizing-the-build/#Building-Specific-Branches
 - build the article and deploy it on github

 # automatic build on dockerhub